Ľubomír Guldan

-Ľubomír Guldan (born 30 January 1983) is a Slovak former professional footballer who played as a defender.
+Ľubomír Guldan (born 30 January 1983) is a Slovak former professional footballer who played as a centre-back.

-Career
+Club career

-In August 2011, he joined Bulgaria side Ludogorets Razgrad, signing a deal for two years.
-On 1 July 2013, Guldan moved from Ludogorets Razgrad to Zagłębie Lubin on a two-year contract.
+In August 2011, Guldan joined Bulgaria side Ludogorets Razgrad, signing a deal for two years.
+On 1 July 2013, he moved from Ludogorets Razgrad to Polish club Zagłębie Lubin on a two-year contract.

 International career

 Guldan represented the Slovakia national under-20 football team in the FIFA World Youth Championship in 2003.
 In May 2012, he was called up to the senior team.
 On 30 May 2012, Guldan earned his first cap after coming on as a second-half substitute for Marek Čech in the 0–2 loss against the Netherlands in a friendly match.